-How To Buy a Home as a Couple?
+How To Buy a Home as a Couple

-Indeed, when buying a home with a partner, it isn't all rainbows and unicorns.
+When buying a home with a partner, it isn't all rainbows and unicorns.
 You will need to prepare yourselves for a few complicated, heated conversations, and be ready to compromise.
 You will also need to anticipate the worst that could happen (like unexpected job loss or a change in your financial situation).
 In other words, to successfully buy a home as a couple, the key is to communicate and anticipate.

 To help you find your new love nest and make sure things run as smoothly as possible, we put together these five steps to buy a home as a couple: